 “Let’s Split” is a sort of negative love song, and a tetchy one at that.
 Syd strums his guitar in an almost petulant manner, where by around the 2:20 mark he decides he’s had enough, before saying to the engineer “Hold it can you..
 That’s all, cheers.”

 The instrumental “Lanky (Part 1)” consists of guitar, piano, vibes and percussion, and is in truth of only passing interest.
 Intriguing yes, but in a historical sense more than anything else.
-Better is the first take of “Wouldn’t You Miss Me (Dark Globe)”.
+Better is the first take of “Wouldn’t You Miss Me (Dark Globe).”
 One of the things which has always struck me is Barrett’s association with the metaphysical poets, amongst whom the concept of beginning a poem with a strong opening line was an idea that obviously appealed to our very own troubled troubadour.
 And on this number in particular, it becomes apparent that Syd was certainly a member of that same school.
 The line “I tattooed my brain all the way” could be an acknowledgement of his overuse of LSD; while “Pussy Willow that smiled on this leaf” is especially delicious, in the best Shakespearean tradition.
-Anyone who immediately dismisses Syd’s lyrics as nothing more than infantile gibberish would be doing him (and themselves) an enormous disservice, because clearly there’s a lot going on here, if one only chooses to look carefully.
+Anyone who immediately dismisses Syd’s lyrics as little more than infantile gibberish would be doing him (and themselves) an enormous disservice, because clearly there’s a lot going on here, if one only chooses to look (and listen) carefully.